Discover more in Yorkshire

 Wentworth Woodhouse is open to the public from Tuesday to Sunday throughout the year for guided tours and free-flow visits to the House and Gardens.

 For those who like to explore at their own pace, the House & Gardens are open to free-flow visitors each day.
 Alternatively, if you would like to learn more about the unique stories of the house, book onto a Guided Tour with one of Wentworth’s expert guides.
 There are six tours to choose from all offering a different perspective, delving into the House’s chequered past and interesting former residents.
-Tours need to be booked in advance and National Trust Members benefit from a 25 per cent discount on all guided tours.
+All tours need to be booked in advance and National Trust Members benefit receive 25% discount on all guided tours.

 Explore more than 50 acres filled with wildflower meadows, ancient trees, 18th century follies and historic plants.
 Open every week from Tuesday to Sunday, the Gardens offer hidden delights and fun activities for families and garden-lovers alike.
 The NEW Forest of Bewilderment natural play area is filled with exciting activities for young explorers and there is plenty of space to sit and enjoy a family picnic during your visit.
 Well-behaved dogs on leads are welcome too.